 About Fan Lok Yi and Sampson Wong

-Hong Kong’s museum for visual culture - encompassing 20th and 21st century art, design and architecture, and moving image from Hong Kong, China, Asia, and beyond - M+ will be one of the largest museums of modern and contemporary visual culture in the world.
+Hong Kong’s museum of visual culture—encompassing 20th and 21st century visual art, design and architecture, and moving image from Hong Kong, China, Asia, and beyond—M+ will be one of the largest museums of modern and contemporary visual culture in the world.
 Located adjacent to the Art Park on the waterfront, the museum building designed by Herzog & de Meuron is scheduled to complete in 2019.